 Property and equipment, which primarily consists of computer hardware and software, office furniture and tenant improvements, are stated at cost, less accumulated depreciation.
 Additions and improvements that extend the economic useful life of the asset are capitalized and depreciated over the remaining useful lives of the assets.
 The cost and accumulated depreciation of assets sold or retired are removed from the respective accounts, and any resulting gain or loss is reflected in the consolidated statement of operations.
 Depreciation is recognized using the straight-line method in amounts considered to be sufficient to allocate the cost of the assets to operations over their estimated useful lives, which generally range from two to three years.
-Depreciation expense was \$444 for the year ended December 31, 2021, \$388 for the period from February 10, 2020 to December 31, 2020 (Successor) and \$44 for the period from January 1, 2020 to February 9, 2020 (Predecessor).
-As of December 31, 2021 and 2020, accumulated depreciation was \$2,080 and \$1,810, respectively.
+Depreciation expense was \$472 and \$444 for the years ended December 31, 2022 and 2021, respectively, and \$388 for the period from February 10, 2020 to December 31, 2020 (Successor) and \$44 for the period from January 1, 2020 to February 9, 2020 (Predecessor).
+As of December 31, 2022 and 2021, accumulated depreciation was \$1,785 and \$2,080, respectively.